Atal Bihari Vajpayee Biography

 Atal Bihari Vajpayee participated in the Total Revolution movement launched by Jayaprakash Narayan (JP) against the Internal Emergency imposed by then prime minister Indira Gandhi in 1975.
 In 1977, Jana Sangh became a part of the Janata Party, the grand-alliance against the Indira Gandhi government.

 Atal Bihari Vajpayee became a Union Minister in 1977 when Morarji Desai-led Janata Party coalition came to power for the first time.
-He became the Minister of External Affairs.
+He became the Minister of External Affairs in cabinet of Morarji Desai.
 As foreign minister, Vajpayee became the first person to deliver a speech at the United Nations General Assembly in Hindi.
 His career as a minister was short-lived as he resigned from his post following the resignation of Morarji Desai in 1979.
 But by then, Vajpayee had established himself as a political leader.

 Vajpayee along with Lal Krishna Advani, Bhairon Singh Shekhawat and others from the BJS and Rashtriya Swyamsevak Sangh (RSS) formed the Bharatiya Janata Party in 1980.
 He became a strong critic of the Congress (I) government that followed the fall of Janata Party government.